Funding opportunity

 Assessment

 Your application will be assigned to an interdisciplinary panel based on the areas of research that you are proposing.
-Your application will be assigned to three college members with appropriate and relevant expertise and experience in the interdisciplinary research proposed.
-Your application may also be assessed by a generalist representative of the panel your application is assigned to.
+Your application will be assigned to three college members with appropriate and relevant expertise and experience in the interdisciplinary research proposed to assess it.
+Where possible these will be the same college members that assessed your application at the outline stage.
+Your application will also be read by at least 2 additional college members who may also comment on your application at the panel meeting.
+They may be a generalist representative of the panel your application is assigned to.
 Please ensure that your application is accessible to non-technical experts that might not have in depth knowledge of your specific areas of research.

 Timescale